 I cannot make the race this year; can I get a refund or transfer my race entry to another participant?

-No, unfortunately we do not allow transfers or refunds.
+No, unfortunately we do not allow transfers or refunds, including if the race is cancelled.
 If race officials determine a transfer has occurred, the runner’s time will be DQ’d and both runners will be banned from all our running events.
 ALL legitimate races have this policy, and it has to do with age group awards, qualifying times, and potential medical implications.